Department of Graduate Programs - Overview

 The Department is dedicated to developing leaders who embody the values of the School of Business and Technology and demonstrate consistently the highest levels of ethical decision-making, social responsibility, global awareness, and professional excellence.
 These values-as reflected in the Benedictine heritage-include:

-The MBA program is designed for students who want a broad knowledge base in all areas of business, strong technical skills, professional and personal effectiveness and capabilities in leadership and change management.
+The Master of Business Administration (MBA) program is designed for students who want a broad knowledge base in all areas of business, strong technical skills, professional and personal effectiveness, and capabilities in leadership and change management.
 Understanding of organizations in a global environment is fundamental to the program.
-Ethics, social responsibility, personal awareness and cultural acumen in a global setting are integrated throughout the curriculum.
-Students have international learning opportunities through our Capstone Abroad Seminar.
+Ethics, social responsibility, personal awareness, and cultural acumen in a global setting are integrated throughout the curriculum.

 The 40-semester-credits program is offered in an evening format that allows professionals to maintain their current work schedules while enhancing their knowledge and skills.
-The MBA can be completed in 16 to 24 months, depending on whether a student takes one or two courses per eight-week term.
-The nature of graduate studies is such that a significant amount of out of class assignments, research and team work will complement class instruction and, therefore, the number of contact hours is justified by the more responsible, self-directed nature of adult learners.
+The MBA program can be completed in 16 to 24 months, depending on whether a student takes one or two courses per eight-week term.

-Upon completion of the MBA program, students should be able to:
+Upon completion of the MBA program, students will be able to:

 The Master of Business Administration program considers applicants who:

 1. Submit a completed Graduate Admission Application form;

 2. Have an earned baccalaureate degree from an accredited college or university;